Disease control as an optimization problem: The framework in a nutshell

 Finally, among all policies satisfying the desired constraints, we typically wish to identify the one that minimizes a certain quantity.
 For example, for many diseases, a simple physical distancing policy that satisfies the constraint (\ref{cc_constr}) consists of declaring a lockdown throughout the whole time interval $[t_0, t_f]$, i.e., $s(t)=1$ for $t\in [t_0, t_f]$.
-This policy is arguably impractical, difficult to enforce and harmful to its citizens' psychological health as well as to the national economy.
+This policy is arguably impractical, difficult to enforce and harmful to its citizens' psychological health, as well as to the national economy.
 More rationally, one is interested in finding alternative disease policies which, while respecting the critical care occupation constraint, minimize the number of days of lockdown.
 Alternatively, one may wish to minimize the total number of deaths during the interval $[t_0, t_f]$, or the number of infected people.
-In general, the figure of merit, or quantity that we wish to minimize will be a complicated functional $f$ of the considered policy $\bm{\alpha}$ and $\bm{x}$.
+In general, the figure of merit or quantity that we wish to minimize will be a complicated functional of the considered policy $\bm{\alpha}$ and $\bm{x}$.
 We will call this functional the \emph{objective function}.
+A sufficiently complex objective function, together with the appropriate optimization constraints, can meet any conceivable set of societal demands.